The distance exponent for Liouville first passage percolation is positive: Proof of Theorem

 \begin{lem} There are universal constants $c_0,c_1> 0$ such that for each $n \in\BB N$, each $K \in [2,n-1]_{\BB Z}$, each $z\in \mcl B_{n-1/2}$, and each $C > 1$, \eqb \BB P\left[\sum_{k=2}^K \max_{u,v\in \mcl A_{n,k}(z) } (\frk h_{n,k}^z(u) - \frk h_{n,k}^z(v)) > c_0 K + C \right] \leq c_0 e^{-c_1 C} . \eqe \end{lem}

+We note that a similar estimate to Lemma~\ref{lem-harmonic-max} is proven for the continuum GFF in~\cite[Proposition 4.3]{mq-geodesics}.
 The proof of Lemma~\ref{lem-harmonic-max} is based on standard Gaussian estimates (namely, the Borell-TIS inequality and Fernique's criterion).
 We will need the following basic variance estimate for $\frk h_{n,k}^z$, which is an immediate consequence of~\cite[Lemma 3.10]{bdz-gff-max} (applied with $\delta$ equal to a universal constant).

-\begin{lem}[\cite{bdz-gff-max}] There is a universal constant $c> 0$ such that for each $n\in\BB N$, each $z\in \mcl B_n$ with $\mcl B_{n-k}(z)\subset\mcl B_n$, and each $u,v \in \mcl B_{n-k-1/2}(z) $, \eqb \BB E\left[ \left( \frk h_{n,k}^z(u) - \frk h_{n,k}^z(v)\right)^2 \right] \leq c \frac{ |u-v| }{2^{n- k} } . \eqe \end{lem}
+\begin{lem}[\!\!\cite{bdz-gff-max}] There is a universal constant $c> 0$ such that for each $n\in\BB N$, each $z\in \mcl B_n$ with $\mcl B_{n-k}(z)\subset\mcl B_n$, and each $u,v \in \mcl B_{n-k-1/2}(z) $, \eqb \BB E\left[ \left( \frk h_{n,k}^z(u) - \frk h_{n,k}^z(v)\right)^2 \right] \leq c \frac{ |u-v| }{2^{n- k} } . \eqe \end{lem}

-\begin{proof}[Proof of Lemma~\ref{lem-harmonic-max}] Observe that \allb &\sum_{k=2}^K \max_{u,v\in \mcl A_{n,k}(z) } (\frk h_{n,k}^z(u) - \frk h_{n,k}^z(v)) \notag\\ &\qquad= \max\left\{ \sum_{k=2}^K \left( \frk h_{n,k}^z(u_k) - \frk h_{n,k}^z(v_k) \right) : u_1,v_1 \in \mcl A_{n,2}(z) ,\dots , u_K , v_K \in \mcl A_{n,K}(z) \right\} , \alle so the random variable which we are interested in is the maximum of a centered Gaussian process.
+\begin{proof}[Proof of Lemma~\ref{lem-harmonic-max}] Observe that \allb &\sum_{k=2}^K \max_{u,v\in \mcl A_{n,k}(z) } (\frk h_{n,k}^z(u) - \frk h_{n,k}^z(v)) \notag\\ &\qquad= \max\left\{ \sum_{k=2}^K \left( \frk h_{n,k}^z(u_k) - \frk h_{n,k}^z(v_k) \right) : u_2,v_2 \in \mcl A_{n,2}(z) ,\dots , u_K , v_K \in \mcl A_{n,K}(z) \right\} , \alle so the random variable which we are interested in is the maximum of a centered Gaussian process.
 We will now estimate the quantity in~\eqref{eqn-harmonic-max-sum} using the Borell-TIS inequality.

 We first estimate the expectation of the maximum.
 By Lemma~\ref{lem-harmonic-square} and Fernique's inequality~\cite{fernique-criterion} (see, e.g.,~\cite[Lemma 3.5]{bdz-gff-max}), for each $k\in [2 ,K]_{\BB Z}$, \eqbn \BB E\left[ \max_{u \in \mcl A_{n,k}(z)} |\frk h_{n,k}^z(u)| \right] \preceq 1 , \eqen with a universal implicit constant.
 Summing this estimate gives \eqb \BB E\left[ \sum_{k=2}^K \max_{u \in \mcl A_{n,k}(z) } (\frk h_{n,k}^z(u) - \frk h_{n,k}^z(v)) \right] \preceq K . \eqe